In eminenti apostolatus: Background

+Content

-He noted that membership of Masonic Lodges, "spreading far and wide and daily growing in strength", was open to men of any religion or sect, who were sworn to secrecy.
+Clement noted that membership of Masonic Lodges, "spreading far and wide and daily growing in strength", was open to men of any religion or sect, who were sworn to secrecy.
+He referred to them by name as Franco-Massones and Liberi Muratores, noting that they also have other names in various languages, and condemning them by whatever name they might be known.

 The logic at the heart of the bull is expressed as follows:

-'But it is in the nature of crime to betray itself and to show itself by its attendant clamor.
+"But it is in the nature of crime to betray itself and to show itself by its attendant clamor.
 Thus these aforesaid Societies or Conventicles have caused in the minds of the faithful the greatest suspicion, and all prudent and upright men have passed the same judgment on them as being depraved and perverted.
 For if they were not doing evil they would not have so great a hatred of the light."

-The bull goes on to note that the growing rumor had caused several governments which considered it a threat to their own security to cause such associations to be "prudently eliminated".
-An expressed danger was the private rules that bound members, "that they do not hold by either civil or canonical sanctions."
+The bull goes on to note that the growing rumor had caused "several countries" which considered it a threat to their own security to cause such associations to be "prudently eliminated".
+(Note: The States General of the Netherlands had prohibited all masonic meetings on 30 November 30 1735.)
+An expressed danger was the private rules that bound members, "that they do not hold by either civil or canonical sanctions".

-As a result, all Catholic participation in Masonry was prohibited, and bishops were to proceed against it "as well as inquisitors for heresy...calling upon the aid of the secular arm," as it was under suspicion of heresy, partly because of its already notorious secrecy.
+As a result, all Catholic participation in Masonry was prohibited, and bishops were to proceed against it "as well as inquisitors for heresy...calling upon the aid of the secular arm", as it was under suspicion of heresy, partly because of its already notorious secrecy.